-The following article on tips for studying abroad is a guest post by Samantha Karen
+The following article on tips for studying abroad is authored by Samantha Karen

 There is no better way to learn about the world and experience new things than by traveling.
 But with traveling you can only learn and experience so much because time is limited.
 That is why studying abroad is one of the most enriching and eye-opening experiences, that every student should consider doing.